 - Fully automate the response for many IOCs, further reducing the time to respond; and

 - Identification of the most-reliable intelligence sources and discontinuance of those sources that provide little value.

-About the author: Donnie Wendt is an information security professional focused on designing and engineering security controls and monitoring solutions.
-Also, Donnie is an adjunct professor of cybersecurity at Utica College.
-Donnie is currently pursuing a Doctorate of Science in Computer Science with a research focus on security automation and orchestration.
+About the author: Dr. Donnie Wendt, DSc., is an information security professional focused on security automation, security research, and machine learning.
+Also, Donnie is an adjunct professor of cybersecurity at Utica University.
+Donnie earned a Doctorate in Computer Science from Colorado Technical University and an MS in Cybersecurity from Utica University.